Tuskegee in Macon County, Alabama — The American South (East South Central)

 Rosa Parks

-— The Tuskegee Civil Rights and Historic Trail —
+| | The Tuskegee Civil Rights and Historic Trail | |

 Erected 2019 by City of Tuskegee, Tuskegee University, Jewish American Society for Historic Preservation.
 (Marker Number 10.)

 Topics and series.
 This historical marker is listed in these topic lists: African Americans • Civil Rights • Roads & Vehicles • Women.
-In addition, it is included in the Historically Black Colleges and Universities, the Jewish American Society for Historic Preservation Markers, and the Tuskegee Civil Rights and Historic Trail, Alabama series lists.
+In addition, it is included in the Historically Black Colleges and Universities, the Jewish American Society for Historic Preservation., and the Tuskegee Civil Rights and Historic Trail, Alabama series lists.

 Location.
 32° 25.21′ N, 85° 41.761′ W. Marker is in Tuskegee, Alabama, in Macon County.
-Marker is on West Martin Luther King Highway (U.S. 80) west of South Jericho Street, on the right when traveling east.
+It is on West Martin Luther King Highway (U.S. 80) west of South Jericho Street, on the right when traveling east.
 Located next to Washington Plaza shopping center.
 Touch for map.
 Marker is at or near this postal address: West Martin Luther King Highway, Tuskegee AL 36083, United States of America.
 Touch for directions.

 More about this marker.
 The marker is near the site of the birthplace of Rosa Parks.
 Her birth site has been torn down and is up the hill directly adjacent to the marker location.

 Regarding Rosa Parks.
 The Rosa Parks marker is part of a 13 marker Tuskegee Civil Rights Marker Trail System.
-The system is funded by the Jewish American Society for Historic Preservation (JASHP).
-Close interactive cooperation between JASHP, Tuskegee University and the City of Tuskegee made the system possible.
-The System will be dedicated
+The system is funded by the Jewish

-Photographed By Mark Hilton, September 20, 2019
+Photographed by Mark Hilton, September 20, 2019

 3. Rosa Parks Marker looking east on Dr. Martin Luther King Highway.